 - 1. Hitting, physically assaulting, or physically abusing children. - 2.
 Developing relationships with children that might in any case be considered as exploitation or abuse. - 3.
 Acting in ways that might be offensive or might expose the child to the danger of abuse. - 4.
 Using terms or making suggestions or advice that are inappropriate, insulting, or harmful to the child. - 5.
 Acting physically in a way that is inappropriate or sexually provocative for children. - 6.
-Behaving in ways that intend to cause shame, humiliation, disdain, or underestimation for the child, or commit any form of emotional exploitation.

-- 7. Discriminating against any child, or showing preferential treatment for a particular child and excluding other children. - 8.
+Behaving in ways that intend to cause shame, humiliation, disdain, or underestimation for the child, or commit any form of emotional exploitation. - 7.
+Discriminating against any child, or showing preferential treatment for a particular child and excluding other children, on basis of gender, race, religion, ethnicity.etc. - 8.
 Engaging in any behavior or action that may constitute or is possible to constitute malpractice toward the child.